PASTAplus/PEP/peps/pep-9.md

 ## Introduction

 Protecting digital resources through access control is paramount to the EDI Identity and Access Management (IAM) model (see [PEP-7](./pep-7.md)).
-Digital resources can be anything, inlcuding the elements of a data package (e.g., metadata, quality report, or data), web-service API methods, the scope values of data package identifiers, web-application actions (e.g., forms or links), or metadata models created and edited in *ezEML*.
+Digital resources in the EDI ecosystem can be anything, inlcuding the elements of a data package (e.g., metadata, quality report, or data), web-service API methods, the scope values of data package identifiers, web-application actions (e.g., forms or links), or metadata models created and edited in *ezEML*.
+The following PEP proposes the development of a unified authorization service to standardize access control across all EDI applications, thereby improving application scalability and minimizing idiosyncratic "stove-pipe" access control solutions.

-Access control is applied only within the EDI data repository through a simplified attribute-based access control (ABAC) model written into the PASTA software and in the ezEML metadata editor, which uses a discretionary access control (DAC) model where only resource owners have access to their resources.

-The following discussion pertains primarily to the ABAC model in use by the data repository (topics relevant to ezEML will be noted specifically):

-The ABAC model determines if an individual has permission to execute a PASTA API method or to upload, access, or remove a data package, or resources (i.e., metadata, data, and quality report) of the data package, from the EDI data repository.
-Permissions are declared in an access control rule (ACR) using the `<access>` element (Figure 1) syntax defined by the [Ecological Metadata Language](https://eml.ecoinformatics.org/schema/eml_xsd#eml_access) (EML) XML schema.
-The *principal* (or subject) of an access control rule is the unique identity assigned to a user by an Identity Provider (IdP) or a group identifier (e.g., "authenticated") assigned by the system.
-The *permissions* in an ACR are "read," "write," or "changePermission" and map to the following actions:

-* **read** to "read" a resource,
-* **write** to the union of "create, read, update, and delete" a resource, and
-* **changePermission** to everything in *write* and the privilege to "change the permission" of a resource ("all" may be substituted for "changePermission" in ACRs).

-These specific permissions are not part of the EML `<access>` element schema; they are legacy and were defined by the Long Term Ecological Research (LTER) Network information management community.
+## Background

+Historically, access control for EDI revolved around the core repository, PASTA, where static access control rules (ACRs), codified in user-provided [Ecological Metadata Language](https://eml.ecoinformatics.org) (EML) metadata documents, dictated who may read and update the science metadata and data of a data package.
+These ACRs are declared using the [`<access>`](https://eml.ecoinformatics.org/schema/eml_xsd#eml_access)element (Figure 1) of the EML XML schema and can define multiple rules within a single `<access>` element, creating an access control list (ACL).

 ![](./images/pep9-EML_access_element.png)<!--{ width=65% }-->

 **Figure 1:** XML schema diagram for an Ecological Metadata Language `<access>` element.

-An ACR may be read as an [RDF triple](https://www.w3.org/TR/rdf11-concepts/#section-triples) **<subject, predicate, object>**, where the *principal* in the ACR is the **subject**, the combination of either "allow" or "deny", along with the *permission*, is the **predicate**, and the protected resource is the **object** (although the use of a "deny" verb is permitted in an `<access>` element to explicitly revoke a privilege on a resource, it is rarely used in practice).
-For example, the `<access>` element in *Listing 1*, if found in metadata describing data in a file named `table.csv`, can be read informally as "the user, `uid=mark,o=EDI,dc=edirepository,dc=org`, *has permission to read* the data contained within `table.csv`."
+The `<access>` element (Listing 1) predicates whether the ACR "allows" or "denys" access to the data package's resources depending on where in the document the rule is defined; these are defined in the `<allow>` and `<deny>` sub-elements, respectively (although the use of a `<deny>` element is permitted to explicitly revoke a privilege on a resource, it is rarely used in practice).
+Within an `<allow>` or `<deny>` element, the subject of the ACR is defined by the `<principal>` sub-element, while the privilege granted (or denied) to the subject is defined by the `<permission>` sub-element.
+For EDI, the `<principal>` element can be any string value, but generally consists of the unique identity assigned to a user by an Identity Provider (IdP) or is an arbitrary group identifier (e.g., "authenticated").
+In contrast, the `<permission>` element can only contain one of the following string values:

+* **read** (to gain immutable read access to a resource),
+* **write** (to gain mutable access (e.g., create, read, update, and delete) to a resource), or
+* **changePermission** (to everything in *write*, along with the privilege to alter other's access to a resource).

+(These specific permissions are not part of the EML `<access>` element schema; they are legacy and were defined by the Long Term Ecological Research (LTER) Network information management community.)

 ```xml
 <access>